 Rescue digs typically take place for three weeks leading up to the Annual Spring Plant Sale in mid-May.
 The digging commitment is about three to four hours each time, including the commute (some of the dig sites are about 45 minutes away).

 Novice volunteers will be paired with experienced diggers to provide guidance on the plants that we are rescuing and proper digging technique to ensure the plants survive transportation.

 Potters, gardeners and propagators are all welcome.
 If you can’t spend all morning digging, please consider helping us pot for an hour, or perhaps work in one of our wildflower gardens propagating rare plants or pulling out the dreaded garlic mustard and other weeds.

-Purchase native plants at the Annual Spring Plant Sale and plant them in your own garden.
+Purchase native plants at the annual Spring Plant Sale and plant them in your own garden.
 Even adding a small section to your existing plantings helps.
 Native plant donations contribute to about 25% of sales at the Spring Plant Sale.
 Donations of native plants are very much appreciated.
 Financial donations to help support our efforts are always welcome as well.

 Since the Booth family made no provisions for the maintenance of Cranbrook House & Gardens, the Annual Spring Plant Sale became a major source of funding, and is still one of the largest revenue streams supporting the preservation of the estate.
 In 1975, the sale of rescued plants earned $575.
 From these modest beginnings, the sale of wildflowers has become the big-ticket item at the Plant Sale, contributing an average of over $20,000 annually.